Human Body

 Exocrine glands produce substances like sweat, tears, saliva, and digestive juices.
 These substances travel to other organs through ducts (tubes).

-Examples: Sweat glands, lacrimal glands (tears), salivary glands, mammary glands (milk), and liver (bile).
+Examples: Sweat glands, lacrimal glands (tears), salivary glands, mammary glands (milk), liver (bile).

 Functions: Absorb nutrients, control body temperature, and protect the inner lining of the body.